Electrode Material Innovations for Enhanced EV Safety

 Nonaqueous electrolyte secondary battery with improved cycling performance and reduced corrosion of aluminum current collectors in high-voltage environments.
 The battery uses an electrolyte solution containing a salt with a cation like lithium, fluorine, or aluminum, and an organic solvent with a heteroelement like carbon, sulfur, or fluorine.
 The electrolyte composition satisfies a condition where the intensity of peaks in vibrational spectroscopy due to the solvent is greater than the intensity of peaks due to the solvent without the salt.
 This electrolyte formulation improves cycling stability, reduces corrosion of aluminum electrodes, and has high viscosity for better liquid retention at the electrode interface.

-17. Gradient Density Thin Film Electrodes for Enhanced Lithium-Ion Battery Stability
+17. Thin Film Electrodes with Density Gradient for Enhanced Structural Integrity in Lithium-Ion Batteries

 BOARD OF TRUSTEES OF THE UNIVERSITY OF ARKANSAS, 2016